lazydog66/TX20-Bridge-Davis-640/README.md

 ```
 Here, T is the sample period and P is the number of pulses (wind cup revolutions) from the anemometer.
 If you take your sampling period to be 2.25 seconds, then the number of pulses equates nicely to the wind speed in miles per hour.
 Another advantage of using 2.25 seconds is that the pulse counter variable needs only to be an 8-bit value (I'm not going to worry about trying to measure a 255+ mph wind).

-To count the anemometer pulses, A2 is read at around 5KHz and the signal filtered.
-Classes *adcpulse* and *movingaverage* do the reading and filtering.
-The wind vane is read by class *adctaskaverage*.
-The adc tasks are set up to read A0 or A2 in the background.
-The tasks run in the background using timer 1 interrupts.

-The class *pulsegenerator* was used to help with testing.
-It generates a pulse on a digital
-pin and can be used to emulate the speed signal coming from the davis 6410.

 *davis6410* is implemented as a state machine driven by the method *service()*.
 After creating a *davis6410*.
 It should be called from within the main loop as quickly as possible.
 To initiate a new wind sample,call *start_sample()*.
 The service routine will then count pulses and when the sample period is over, the results are reported.
 Results are reported using a callback mechanism which is passed in when *start_sample* is called.
 Only one sample is taken at a time, so to keep sampling you need to call *start_sample()* repeatedly.

+### class adctask
+ Class *adctask* is the base class for reading the analog channels.
+The task runs in the background at about 5KHz care of timer 1 interrupt.

+### class adcpulse and movingaverage
+To count the anemometer pulses, A2 is read and the signal filtered.
+Classes *adcpulse* and *movingaverage* do the reading and filtering.

+### class adctaskaverage
+ The wind vane is read by class *adctaskaverage*.

+### class pulsegenerator
+The class *pulsegenerator* was used to help with testing.
+It generates a pulse on a digital
+pin and can be used to emulate the speed signal coming from the davis 6410.

 ### class tx20emulator
 This class emulates the Dtr and Txd lines of a TX20 on two Arduino pins.
 The emulator is implemented as a simple state machine and driven by the service routine *service()*.
 The Dtr line uses a digital io pin with the internal pullup resistor enabled.
 The idea is that whatever is attached to Dtr must pull the line low to enable the TX20 emulator.
 The emulator uses another digital io pin to implement TXd.
 When Dtr is low, the emulator is active and will sample the wind speed and direction and then encode the results and send the data on TXd.
 It's difficult to know exactly how the TX20 behaves exactly when Dtr changes state in the middle of sending a data frame etc, hence the emulator might not mimic the behaviour of a real TX20 all the time.